isabella232/offer-decisioning.en/help/offer-activities/configure-offer-selection.md

 You can also use an trained model system that automatically ranks offers to display for a given profile by selecting a ranking strategy.
 Learn how to create a ranking strategy in [this section](../offer-library/create-ranking-strategies.md).

+>[!NOTE]
+>
+>The use of AI ranking in Offer Decisioning is currently available in early access to select users only.

 Once a ranking strategy has been created, you can assign it to a placement in a decision (previously known as offer activity).
 To do this this, follow the steps below:

 1. Create a decision or edit an existing one.
 See [Create decisions](../offer-activities/create-offer-activities.md).